 Even though the human heart has the capacity to regenerate cardiomyocytes, this process is extremely slow.
 Hence, following a heart attack or other ischaemic cardiac event, damaged cardiac tissue usually turns into non-functional connective (or scar) tissue.
 Cardiologist Anders Berggren, Senior Physician in AstraZeneca’s Early Clinical Development team comments, “Evolution had no need to sustain the regenerative capacity for a human heart in order to spare the life of a middle age man.
 Now we are able to examine mechanisms to change this long-standing paradigm and improve the lives of patients and their families.”

 The discovery that human cardiac cells are capable of repairing the heart opened up a new avenue of research for drug development based on promoting the native regenerative capacity of cardiac muscle.
 The question was – and still is – how?
 In 2010, AstraZeneca assembled a multidisciplinary team to answer that question.
-Every Monday, Dr Regina Fritsche-Danielson, Senior Director and Head of Bioscience Heart Failure Department, Research & Development BioPharmaceuticals (Gothenburg, Sweden), leads a meeting that brings together the cardiac regeneration team.
+Every Monday, Dr Regina Fritsche-Danielson, Senior Vice President and Head of Early Cardiovascular, Renal and Metabolism, BioPharmaceuticals R&D (Gothenburg, Sweden), leads a meeting that brings together the cardiac regeneration team.
 The cross-functional team includes cell biology and drug-formulation scientists, chemists, specialist technicians, and clinicians.
 In the meeting, members can discuss novel science and new ideas that could contribute to identifying an effective therapy for heart failure.

 “We just talk about the science.
 Even if we need to prioritise our work there is also room to focus on testing new ideas and to explore novel science.
 If you have a good scientific rationale, there is no limit to what we can do,” explains Dr Fritsche-Danielson.
 “This free-form exchange of ideas is undertaken routinely at AstraZeneca to keep on top of any science that could ultimately provide a clinical benefit to patients.”